 1. Which? magazine

 The editors at this British consumer magazine ask a panel of men to try several rotary and foil electric shavers, rating each for a number of factors.
-One of the models they test is the Philips RQ1280, which is sold in the United States as the SensoTouch 3D 1280XCC.
+One of the models they test is the Philips RQ1280, which is sold in the U.S. as the SensoTouch 3D 1280XCC.

-Review: Electric Shaver Reviews, Editors of Which? magazine, As of June 2012
+Review: Electric Shaver Reviews, Editors of Which?, Not dated

 2. Choice magazine

-In this Australian consumer magazine, editors ask four men to test 12 electric shavers on one- and two-days' worth of beard growth.
-One of the models tested, the Philips SensoTouch 3D RQ1280CC, retails as the Philips SensoTouch 3D 1280XCC in the United States.
+In this Australian consumer magazine, editors ask four men to test 12 electric shavers on one and two days' worth of beard growth.
+One of the models tested, the Philips SensoTouch 3D RQ1280CC, retails as the Philips SensoTouch 3D 1280XCC in the U.S.

 Review: Men's Shavers Review, Martha Psiroukis, Aug.
 2011